 The seeds of a rebellion

 The colonial elite had a monopoly on the land.
 The best land, of course.
 Demand for the best land drove up the cost of acquisition.
-Which meant that poor whites and free people of color were forced to remove themselves into Native American territory to the west of the Northern Neck and Tidewater regions of Virginia.
+The result of this practice meant that poor whites and free people of color were forced to remove themselves into Native American territory to the west of the Northern Neck and Tidewater regions of Virginia.
 They were effectively cut off from any access to support from the colonial government.
 They were on their own.
 Which meant fending off Native American attacks on their own.

 Classed as ‘rabble’, ‘the mob’, ‘uncouth animals’, etc, the colonial elite were relieved to see the back of this large underclass of people.